Seniors With Terminal Illness: Crucial Info for Patients and Loved Ones About Dealing With End-Stage Medical Conditions

 The truth isn't always easy to hear.
-Even so, the vast majority of patients with advanced cancer want accurate and honest communication about their prognosis.8 (The same is probably true of other terminally ill patients.)
+Even so, the vast majority of patients with advanced cancer want accurate and honest communication about their prognosis, according to an article in the Annals of Palliative Medicine.
+(The same is probably true of other terminally ill patients.)

-Yet, according to at least one study, very few patients fully understand their prognosis unless it is discussed with the appropriate physicians on an ongoing basis.9 In part, that's because many doctors lean too heavily in the direction of optimism (at least initially), sometimes sugarcoating what a prognosis actually means.
+Yet, according to a study in the Journal of Clinical Oncology, very few patients fully understand their prognosis unless it is discussed with the appropriate physicians on an ongoing basis.
+In part, that's because many doctors lean too heavily in the direction of optimism (at least initially), sometimes sugarcoating what a prognosis actually means.
 They're afraid to crush their patients' hopes.

 When discussing terminal diagnoses, doctors do tell patients they are dying.
 But they don't always say it so bluntly or directly.
 For instance, instead of telling a patient that he or she will likely pass away in under a year, a doctor might say that the illness probably isn't curable.
 Unfortunately, that can provide a patient with just enough hope to move him or her in a direction that is more destructive than beneficial.

 For example, without a candid prognosis, a patient may decide to pursue costly or risky treatments that aren't supported with scientific evidence or that greatly reduce his or her remaining quality of life.
 Or a patient might not take the time to consider or plan for the kind of end-of-life care that he or she would really want—and deserve.

 According to the Stanford ML Group, about 80 percent of Americans want to live their last days at home, yet as many as 60 percent of all deaths occur in acute-care hospitals.
 And most of those hospital patients receive aggressive treatments in their last days.
 Such treatments often do little to extend patients' lives by any significant margin.
 Instead, they frequently prolong the suffering in an environment that is anything but peaceful.